-What’s even more complicated is the fact that there are way too many fentanyl synthetic derivatives existing in the market.
+What’s even more complicated is that way too many fentanyl synthetic derivatives exist in the market.
 Such fact magnifies the risk and dangers of abuse and overdose even more.
-An example of this deadly kind of synthetic fentanyl is Carfentanil, a drug which is said to be 10,000 more potent and stronger compared to morphine.
-Medically, the only use of the said drug is for veterinary aesthetic administrable only to large animals like elephants.
-Then again, despite this fact and despite the known dangers of synthetic fentanyl, there are still numerous individuals who use the drug and mix it with heroin.
-This mixture is easily fatal and should an individual survive its fatal blow, he is most likely to brawl with opioid addiction.
+An example of this deadly kind of synthetic fentanyl is Carfentanil, a drug that is said to be 10,000 more potent and stronger compared to morphine.
+Medically, the only use of the said drug is for veterinary anesthetic administrable only to large animals like elephants.
+Then again, despite this fact and the known dangers of synthetic fentanyl, numerous individuals still use the drug and mix it with heroin.
+This mixture is easily fatal, and should an individual survive its fatal blow, he is most likely to brawl with opioid addiction.

 Anybody who uses and abuses fentanyl or any of its synthetic derivatives is in clear and imminent danger.
 That person should immediately seek effective medical or professional help.
-Should he be deprived of immediate and continued medical care, it is most likely that he will suffer the devastation brought about by the said synthetic drug.
+Should he be deprived of immediate and continued medical care, he will most likely suffer the devastation brought about by the said synthetic drug.

 Fentanyl Side Effects

-There are several factors that can influence an individual’s risk of becoming addicted and for abusing fentanyl and its synthetic derivatives.
+There are several factors that can influence an individual’s risk of becoming addicted to and abusing fentanyl and its synthetic derivatives.
 Some of these risk factors are as follows:

-Genetic risks factors: There might be a number of inherited traits that can increase the risk of an individual to develop an addiction to opioids.
+Genetic risk factors: There might be some inherited traits that can increase the risk of an individual developing an addiction to opioids.
 Examples of these heritable traits are novelty-wanting and impulsivity.
 Another thing, if the individual’s sister, brother, or parents also struggled with addiction and substance abuse, there is an equally high risk for the individual to have the same issue.
-Studies in genetics allowed researchers and experts to point out and isolate the genes and clusters that might influence the person’s likelihood of developing opioid abuse disorder.
+Genetic studies allowed researchers and experts to point out and isolate the genes and clusters that might influence a person’s likelihood of developing opioid abuse disorder.